Top 50 Best Golf Movies Of All Time

 Average

-Helmed by Edward Sedgwick and toplined by actors Joan Crawford, William Haines, and George K. Arthur, this motion picture is based on the 1925 play of the same name by Vincent Lawrence.
+Directed by Edward Sedgwick and featuring Joan Crawford, William Haines, and George K. Arthur, Spring Fever is adapted from Vincent Lawrence’s 1925 play of the same name.

 22